8 Reasons Your Pain Won’t Go Away

 #8: Your body may be more responsive to alternative therapies.

-My mentor, Norm Shealy, MD, PhD, has been a pioneer in working with microcurrent therapy.
-He has reported very impressive success with a large number of pain conditions.
-We have not seen the same level of success in our patients, but we find that acupuncture can be extremely effective for a large number of pain conditions.
-But most commonly our treatments are layered, involving a number of therapeutic approaches, which works synergistically for a comprehensive solution.
+We find that acupuncture can be extremely effective for a large number of pain conditions.
+But most commonly our treatments are layered, involving a number of therapeutic approaches, which work synergistically for a comprehensive solution.
 I also recommend meditation or yoga.